 Studies have shown that NO_x can cause lung irritation as well as lowering people's resistance to pneumonia and bronchitis and other respiratory infections.
 People already suffering lung problems, such as asthma, as well as young children and those that work outside are particularly vulnerable.
-In the presence of sunlight NO_x can react to help produce a photochemical smog.
-If hydrocarbons are also present ozone can be produced which has a similar health effect to NO_x .
+In the presence of sunlight NO_x can react to produce a photochemical smog.
+If hydrocarbons are also present ozone can be produced, which has a similar health effect to NO_x .
 Although higher concentrations of NO_x are found in city areas, resulting ozone concentrations tend to be higher in rural areas, where crop yields can be reduced as a result.

-Stationary combustion is the largest source of NO_x in the UK with road transport also forming a significant source.
-Approximately one third of the UK NO_x emissions arising from major sections of road with vehicles travelling at high speeds contributing most.
+Road Transport is the largest source of NO_x in the UK with Stationary Combustion also forming a significant source.
+Approximately one third of the UK NO_x emissions arise from road transport, with vehicles travelling at high speeds contributing most.
 The estimation of these emissions is complex since the nitrogen can be derived from either the fuel or atmospheric nitrogen.
 The emission is dependent on the conditions of combustion, in particular temperature and excess air ratio, which can vary considerably.
 Thus combustion conditions, load and even state of maintenance are important.